 The Path for Beginners

-- If you are a complete beginner, I would strongly recommend to start with our workshop – Experiments with Data.
-Is starts with basic, assumed no data science knowledge and helps you solve a data problem by end of the workshop.
+- If you are a complete beginner, I would strongly recommend starting with our workshop – Experiments with Data.
+Is starts with the basics, assumes no data science knowledge, and helps you solve a data problem by the end of the workshop.

 - If you are someone who prefers an interactive course, check out this course we created with DataCamp.
 This also assumes little Python knowledge and is based on Python.

-- Once you have done one of the above, pick up a second practice problem from our practice problems and apply your learning to solve a fresh problem.
+- Once you have done one of the above, take up another challenge from our practice problems and apply your learning to solve a fresh puzzle.

 Resources / Path for Intermediate practitioners

-I assume you have either gone through the resources mentioned above or have experience of solving a few practice problems in past.
+I assume you have either gone through the resources mentioned above, or have experience of solving a few practice problems in the past.

 - Methods to deal with categorical variables – If you talk to any expert data scientist, he / she would always ask you to focus on feature engineering.
-This article should give you a kick start for the same.
+This article will get you started with that.

-- Methods to deal with Continuous variables – This article starts where previous one ends and it deals with continuous variables.
+- Methods to deal with Continuous variables – This article starts where the previous one ends and deals with continuous variables.